top of page

 On the other end of the spectrum, a solid client feedback process can also help prevent a phenomenon called “scope kill.”
 This is what happens when worthwhile changes don’t get made because teams adhere too strictly to the original scope of work.
 It’s all about finding a workable medium where your process balances structure and flexibility.

-Having a feedback process can also help control 2 other causes of scope creep: unrecorded changes, where project teams work on changes without the project manager’s knowledge, and unrequested changes, where teams make changes on their own to try to impress their client.
+Managing client feedback can also help control two other causes of scope creep: unrecorded changes, where project teams work on changes without the project manager’s knowledge, and unrequested changes, where teams make changes on their own to try to impress their client.

 When your client doesn't know your feedback process, you leave room for confusion.